 The research area:

-- These two PhD studentships will explore the potential contribution of digital technologies to reducing energy demand and assisting the transition to secure, low carbon energy systems.
+- PhD studentships will explore the potential contribution of digital technologies to reducing energy demand and assisting the transition to secure, low carbon energy systems.

 - Digital technologies are driving a new industrial revolution that is transforming industrial structures, business strategies, employment patterns, consumer preferences and social practices around the world.
 This revolution is gathering pace, with developments in automation, the ‘Internet of Things’ and 3-D printing set to unleash further transformational change.
 Information and Communication Technologies (ICTs) have wide-ranging and complex implications for energy demand and there is ongoing controversy about their net impact.
 On the one hand, they offer many benefits, such as optimising energy use in buildings and industrial processes and displacing the transport and consumption of material commodities.
 On the other hand, the digital economy has a large and rapidly growing energy footprint, with improvements in the energy efficiency of individual devices being offset by the continuing increases in the number, power, complexity and range of applications of those devices, together with the associated growth in energy-intensive digital services.

 - Applications are welcome for projects that investigate the historic and potential future impact of digital technologies on energy demand, the mechanisms contributing to those impacts and the means by which the energy-saving potential of digital technologies can be maximised.
 The projects may use ideas from economics, innovation studies, sociology or other relevant disciplines and may employ both quantitative and qualitative research methods.
 The studentships will contribute to a larger programme of research in this area, led by Prof Tim Foxon and Prof Steve Sorrell.
 Possible topics for research projects include: